 - Cockroaches: We’re not trying to gross you out, but cockroach saliva and waste can get into your air and act as an irritant.
 It’s a good idea to hire an exterminator on a regular basis, especially if you spot one in your home.

-For more expert advice on indoor allergy triggers, or if you have other home comfort concerns, contact the professionals at Sherlock Heating & Air Conditioning.
+For more expert advice on indoor allergy triggers, or if you have other home comfort concerns, contact the professionals at Sherlock Plumbing Heating & Air.
 We serve San Diego and all surrounding areas with more than 100 years of combined experience.